-If you were to do a google search on permanent weight loss, you’ll find an array of articles that will tell you it’s likely impossible.
-They’ll tell you permanent weight loss is a myth, and the only way it’s possible is with invasive methods like weight loss surgery.
+Upon a quick google search on permanent weight loss, you’ll probably find piles of articles that will tell you it’s almost impossible.
+They’ll say the act of losing weight permanently is a myth, and the only is with invasive methods like weight loss surgery.
 While it’s true that approximately 95% of the time we gain our weight back, it’s largely because of the methods we are using to lose that weight.
-Let me explain further.

 Weight Loss Research – How many people actually keep it off

-One of the largest long-term observational weight loss studies is the National Weight Control Registry Study.
+One of the most significant long-term observational weight loss studies is the National Weight Control Registry Study.

-In this study, over 10,000 participants are observed over 5 years of time to determine overall habits, trends, and what ultimately leads to the most success.
+In this study, over 10,000 participants are observed over 5 years.
+They tracked habits, trends, and factors that led to the most success.
 There were several common habits that the most successful participants had:

 - They ate breakfast every day

-- The weighed themselves at least once a week
+- They weighed themselves at least once a week

 - They watched less than 10 hours of TV per week